-Table 1 presents pre-election polling data from several public opinion surveys on ethnic/racial groups' support for Proposition 8.
-The earliest pre-election poll conducted by the L.A.
-Times/KTLA indicates that Whites are nearly split in their support of Proposition 8.
-And while this survey suggests that a majority of Latinos, Blacks and Asians are in favor of the ballot initiative, these estimates are based on a limited sample number of respondents.
-In the months leading up to the election, three out of the four polls conducted by Survey USA reveal that a majority of Black respondents supported a ban on same-sex marriage.
-However, the majority of Whites, Latinos and Asians were against the ballot initiative (the average level of support ranged from 54 to 55 percent).
-In the PPIC survey, Whites and Latinos also opposed a ban on same-sex marriage, while a majority of Blacks and Asians favored it.
-Thus, with the exception of one pre-election survey, Blacks consistently supported Proposition 8.
-Whites, on the other hand, were opposed to the ballot proposition in all six of these pre-election surveys.
+Table 1 presents preelection polling data from several public opinion surveys on ethnic/racial groups' support for Proposition 8.
+The earliest preelection poll conducted by the Los Angeles Times/KTLA indicates that whites were nearly split in their support of Proposition 8.
+And while this survey suggests that a majority of Latinos, blacks, and Asians were in favor of the ballot initiative, these estimates are based on a limited number of respondents.
+In the months leading up to the election, three out of the four polls conducted by Survey USA reveal that a majority of black respondents supported a ban on same-sex marriage.
+However, the majority of whites, Latinos, and Asians were against the ballot initiative (the average level of support ranged from 54 to 55 percent).
+In the PPIC survey, whites and Latinos also